 We have entered into employment agreements with each of our NEOs.
 Pursuant to each employment agreement, if we terminate the employment of the respective NEO without cause or if such NEO voluntarily resigns for good reason, as described in the respective agreement, then the NEO will be eligible to receive, contingent on timely executing and not revoking a general release of all claims the NEO may have against us and on the NEO returning all of our property in the NEO's possession, continued payment of base salary in equal monthly installments for (i) 12 months for Mr. Mills and (ii) nine months for our NEOs other than Mr. Mills.
-In addition, we will pay the terminated NEO a lump sum equal to the applicable Consolidated Omnibus Budget Reconciliation Act ("COBRA") premiums for the same respective period of time.
+In addition, if the NEO elects to continue its health insurance coverage under the Consolidated Omnibus Budget Reconciliation Act ("COBRA"), we will pay such terminated NEO's monthly COBRA premiums for the same respective period of time.
 If a terminated NEO obtains employment during the salary continuation period, then we will cease to be obligated to make any further payments to the terminated NEO.